 JAMES CASTLE Case Study #1

 The Case Study series features a curated selection of artworks that share a common expression of similar themes and images.
-In our continued presentation of Case Studies, we propose that Castle’s work be considered as groups of drawings, rather than series, which share specific similarities.
-Castle applied consistent parameters to his drawings, stringent strategies and inquiries were combined to create an intense search for understanding.
+In our continued presentation of Case Studies, we propose that Castle’s work be considered as groups of drawings from different time periods which share specific similarities.

 Case Study #1 presents 15 color and soot drawings that are similar in formal composition.
 Each composition included here presents a centered space that is either empty or contains a sitting figure, an abstract form, or a building that draws the viewer’s focus to the exact center of the drawing.
 Throughout Castle’s work he demonstrates a deep curiosity for special relationships and both negative and positive space.